 • The firm you choose to represent you.

-People say divorces are like snowflakes and no two are exactly the same.
-So, as you try to estimate the cost of your divorce, you must consider your personal situation and understand the cost may vary depending on the issues that your situation presents.
+People say divorces are like snowflakes, and no two are the same.
+So, as you try to estimate the cost of your divorce, you must consider your situation and understand that the price may vary depending on your situation’s issues.
 Based on our experience and the rates at the Reeder Law Firm, the legal costs of a divorce can range from $2,000 for an uncontested divorce without children to $100,000 or more for a high-asset contested divorce with custody issues.
-That’s a big difference, but this just goes to show how individual situations greatly impact the cost.
+That’s a big difference, but this shows how individual situations significantly impact costs.

-There are two basic fee structures that an attorney in Georgia can offer a client in a divorce matter, retainer or flat-fee.
-Whether an attorney offers a flat-fee or retainer fee structure, it is important to understand that the fees you pay will be based on either the actual time spent on your case (retainer) or an estimate of the amount of time that will be spent on your case (flat-fee).
+There are two basic fee structures that an attorney in Georgia can offer a client in a divorce matter: retainer or flat fee.
+Whether an attorney provides a flat fee or retainer fee structure, it is essential to understand that the fees you pay will be based on either the actual time spent on your case (retainer) or an estimate of the amount of time that will be spent on your case (flat fee).

 Retainer

 A retainer is the more common fee structure that divorce attorneys use.
-When an attorney is unsure how much time they will spend on a case, a retainer fee structure is easier.
-If you have child custody issues or complicated financial matters in dispute, you can expect a higher initial retainer.
-If the initial retainer is depleted before the divorce is able to be finalized, an additional retainer will be required.
+When an attorney is unsure how much time they will spend on a case, a retainer fee structure is more straightforward.
+You can expect a higher initial retainer if you have child custody issues or complicated financial matters in dispute.
+If the initial retainer is depleted before the divorce can be finalized, an additional retainer will be required.

 Flat Rate Divorce

-If you and your spouse have reached an agreement concerning the major issues in your divorce, a divorce attorney may offer a flat rate to memorialize your agreement properly, prepare all required documentation and finalize your divorce.
-In uncontested cases, you may have the option of a flat-rate.
-Uncontested cases allow the attorney to more accurately estimate the time for your case from the onset.
-However, in an uncontested divorce, the rate may be higher if your case involves children.
+Suppose you and your spouse have agreed on the significant issues in your divorce.
+In that case, a divorce attorney may offer a flat rate to memorialize your agreement properly, prepare all required documentation, and finalize your divorce.
+In uncontested cases, you may have the option of a flat rate.
+Uncontested cases allow the attorney to estimate the time for your case from the onset more accurately.
+However, the rate may be higher in an uncontested divorce if your case involves children.
 In cases with children, the attorney must prepare and file additional paperwork with the court.

-The consultation is one area where you can actually save money.
+Consultation is one area where you can save money.
 You can choose a divorce attorney in Georgia who offers a free consultation.
-Consultations allow you to interact with several attorneys and then decide which attorney is the right fit for you.
+Consultations allow you to interact with several attorneys and decide which fits you best.
 Court costs and filing fees are typically in addition to the retainer and flat rates.
 Filing fees for a divorce are approximately $200, but this varies from county to county.

-Our professional team of attorneys are ready to help you learn more about rates associated with your specific divorce case.
+Our professional team of attorneys is ready to help you learn more about rates associated with your divorce case.
 For a complimentary, confidential consultation to learn how much does a divorce attorney cost in Georgia, contact one of our Alpharetta attorneys.